dagu-org/dagu/README.md

 ### Does it provide sucheduler daemon?

-Not yet.
-Please use it with cron or other schedulers at this moment.
+No, not yet.
+It is meant to be used with cron or other schedulers.
+If you could implement the scheduler daemon function and create a PR, it would be greatly appreciated.

 ### How does it track running processes without DBMS?